herluf-ba/ono-lang/README.md

 `ono` is a typed scripting language inspired by rust and typescript.
 It features optionals, tuples, iterators, enums, pattern matching and traits.

-This should help get a feel for the language:
+This should help you get a feel for the language:

 ```ono
 // imports are done using a 'use' statement.